Training & Technical Assistance

 - Maine Department of Transportation – Responding to Abuse in the Workplace for Supervisors & Managers

-These are just a few examples of our training work.
-We provide topic-specific trainings on request.
+These are just a few examples of our work.
+We provide topic-specific training on request.
+For information about statewide or multi-region options available through MCEDV, please contact us at [email protected], or visit our blog.

 For information about options available on the community level, please contact your local Domestic Violence Resource Center.